“Non, je ne regrette rien,” Edith Piaf famously sang.

 Present knowledge is unhelpful because it’s limited, and colored by personal ideas of how we think this world works or should work.
 Present knowledge doesn’t change the past one bit.
 It just changes our perspective.

 My actress-friend was sure that her nerves caused her to lose the audition.
 She couldn’t be more wrong, and yet she kept on beating herself up about it day after day.
-What a terrible waste of time and energy over something she couldn’t do anything about anyway: her looks.
+It was a terrible waste of time and energy over something she couldn’t do anything about anyway: her looks.

 THE PAST IS NO MORE